LemonPi/lemonpi.github.io/evaluations/praxis/praxis.md

 <p>
 	Undoubtedly the most polarizing course in the foundational years of Engineering Science at UofT, many people either get it or think it's a waste of time.
-	I dedicate this page to tips on making the most out of what I considered the most defining course of the first two years.
+	I dedicate this page to tips and examples on making the most out of what I considered the most defining course of the first two years.
 </p>
 </div>